-1.Participants will gain a working knowledge Printz honor and award books.
+- Gain a working knowledge Printz honor and award books.

-2.Participants will explore and practice ways of promoting Printz books to teen and classroom teachers
+- Explore and practice ways of promoting Printz books to teen and classroom teachers

-3.Participants will review and discuss award criteria and practice reading for those elements.
+- Review and discuss award criteria and practice reading for those elements.

 Who Should Attend

 - Public library workers